India says the Afghan embassy in New Delhi is functioning despite the announcement of suspension

 The embassy had said in a statement on Sunday that it would continue to provide emergency consular services to Afghan nationals.

 “The embassy in New Delhi is continuing to function.
-We are in touch with Afghan diplomats who are in the embassy and diplomats who are at consulates in Mumbai and Hyderabad, Bagchi said.
+We are in touch with Afghan diplomats who are in the embassy and diplomats who are at consulates in Mumbai and Hyderabad,” Bagchi said.

-He said there has been a prolonged absence of the Afghan ambassador and a large number of diplomats have left in the recent past.
+He said there has been a prolonged absence of the Afghan ambassador, and that a large number of diplomats have left in the recent past.

-There was no comment from the Afghan embassy on Thursday.
+There was no comment from the Afghan Embassy on Thursday.

 India has not recognized the Taliban government, which seized power in Afghanistan in August 2021.
 It evacuated its own staff from Kabul ahead of the U.S. withdrawal from Afghanistan two years ago and no longer has a diplomatic presence there.